ITensor/ITensorBenchmarks.jl/README.md

 ## TODO

  - Make a version of `plotbenchmarks` the plots with respect to number of threads and also shows speedups as a function of number of threads.
+ - Add option for running benchmarks with `splitblocks`.